1972 Cannes Film Festival

-The 25th annual Cannes Film Festival was held from 4 to 19 May 1972.
-The Palme d'Or went to the Italian films The Working Class Goes to Heaven by Elio Petri and The Mattei Affair by Francesco Rosi.
+The 25th annual Cannes Film Festival took place from 4 to 19 May 1972.
+American filmmaker Joseph Losey served as jury president for the main competition.

+The Grand Prix du Festival International du Film, then the festival's main prize, was unanimously jointly awarded to Italian drama films The Working Class Goes to Heaven by Elio Petri and The Mattei Affair by Francesco Rosi.

-The festival opened with the French film L'aventure, c'est l'aventure by Claude Lelouch and closed with the British film Frenzy by Alfred Hitchcock.
+The festival opened with L'aventure, c'est l'aventure by Claude Lelouch, and closed with Frenzy by Alfred Hitchcock.

-Jury

-The following people were appointed as the Jury of the 1972 feature film competition: